cenidetiot/ngsi-js-library/doc/ngsi/index.md

 	import NGSI as ngsi from 'ngsi-parser'
 ```

-## Modules Usage
+## Module Usage
-The implementation of the ngsi-parser module be composed by the elements described in the architecture of the library.
-These elements are the JSON parser, the Queries parser and the Data Models Schema Analyzer.
+The ngsi-parser module be composed by the elements described in the architecture of the library section.
+These elements are the JSON parser, the Queries parser and the Data Models Schema Analyzer, which are explained in more detail in the following sections.

 * [JSON Parser Functions](docs/EntitiesFunctions.md)
 * [Queries Parser Functions](docs/ContextQueries.md)